Eating Disorders and Gender Dysphoria in the Transgender Community

 Our hope today is to do justice to this incredibly important and time-sensitive topic by addressing the importance of providing gender-affirming care and support to transgender individuals.
 Whether we are treating patients with eating disorders or mental health issues, or both, we can only help our trans patients achieve the best outcomes when we provide gender-affirming care.

-Today we are here as doctors, as eating disorder treatment experts, and as allies to the LGBTQ+ community.
-We are here because we firmly believe that transgender individuals have the right to be affirmed as their identified gender and to receive gender-affirming medical care and gender-affirming mental health care.
+We firmly believe that transgender individuals have the right to be affirmed as their identified gender and to receive gender-affirming medical care and gender-affirming mental health care.
 Full stop.
 Throughout this piece, we will share stats and resources and offer support to eating disorder and mental health providers.
 We also hope that this piece helps to move the world closer to creating more safe spaces where people of all genders are welcomed and affirmed.

 First, even though this might seem obvious to many of you, we want to clarify that being transgender is not a mental illness.
 We want to highlight the fact that being transgender is not a problem that needs to be fixed.
 Not all transgender people feel uncomfortable in their bodies, but many do.